 Technology services will expand exponentially with more public computers and faster internet speed.
 The Digital Pavilion will include a classroom & collaboration spaces with enough outlets to keep everyone plugged in & connected!

-A larger Genealogy section will better help you research your family tree.
+A larger Special Collections Center will better help you research your family tree.
 Located on the 2nd floor, the space will include a conference room and an archival vault for the Library’s most rare and delicate materials.

 The new library’s entire parking lot will be adjacent to the building, so there will be no streets to cross.
 Dedicated library parking will make access more convenient.